The universal Kummer congruences: Abstract

 \section{Abstract}

 Let $p$ be a prime.
-In this paper, we present detailed $p$-adic analysis to factorials and double factorials and their congruences.
+In this paper, we present a detailed $p$-adic analysis to factorials and double factorials and their congruences.
 We give good bounds for the $p$-adic sizes of the coefficients of the divided universal Bernoulli number ${{\hat B_n}\over n}$ when $n$ is divisible by $p-1$.
 Using these we then establish the universal Kummer congruences modulo powers of a prime $p$ for the divided universal Bernoulli numbers ${{\hat B_n}\over n}$ when $n$ is divisible by $p-1$.
-This strengthens the modulo primes theorems obtained by Clark and recently by Adelberg, Hong and Ren.
-It also complements Adelberg's modulo prime powers result.